telerik/xaml-docs/common-information/consuming-data/queryablecollectionview.md

 		GroupingExpression = info => info.GroupKey,
 		SortDirection = ListSortDirection.Descending
 	});
 {{endregion}}

+## Paging

+The QueryableCollectionView class provides an out-of-the-box ability to apply paging.

+To make full use of the paging functionality, you can utilize the following API:

+* `PageSize`&mdash;Specifies the number of items to display on a page.
+* `PageIndex`&mdash;This property retrieves the index of the current page.
+* `IsPageChanging`&mdash;Property of type __bool_ that indicates if a page index change is in process.
+* `CanChangePage`&mdash;Specifies if the PageIndex value can change.
+* `IsPaged`&mdash;This property indicates whether paging is applied to the QueryableCollectionView instance.
+* `ShouldRefreshOrDeferOnPageSizeChange`&mdash;Indicates whether this instance should call the `RefreshOrDefer` method when the PageSize property changes.
+Its default value of __true__.
+This is a virtual property, which means that you can override it and set it to __false__ in a new class that derives from QueryableCollectionView.
+Then, you can work with this new custom QueryableCollectionView collection.

+The QueryableCollectionView exposes the following two events when it comes to the paging functionality:

+* `PageChanging`&mdash;This event occurs when the PageIndex property is changing.
+The event arguments are of the type `PageChangingEventArgs`, which provides information about the new page index.
+PageChangingEventArgs derives from the `CancelEventArgs` class and allows you to cancel the changing of the page index.
+To do so, set the `Cancel` property to __true__ in the added handler for the PageChanging event.
+* `PageChanged`&mdash;This event will occur when the PageIndex property is changed.
+The event arguments are of the type `EventArgs`.

+QueryableCollectionView provides several methods for moving through the pages.
+These methods target the general functionality that a paging API should have, which is moving to the first/last and to the next/previous page.
+This is achieved by utilizing the following methods:

+* `MoveToFirstPage`&mdash;Sets the first page as the current one.
+Returns a __bool__ value that indicates if this operation was successful or not.
+* `MoveToLastPage`&mdash;Sets the last page as the current one.
+Returns a __bool__ value that indicates if this operation was successful or not.
+* `MoveToNextPage`&mdash;Sets the next page as the current one.
+Returns a __bool__ value that indicates if this operation was successful or not.
+* `MoveToPreviousPage`&mdash;Sets the previous page as the current one.
+Returns a __bool__ value that indicates if this operation was successful or not.

 ## Using QueryableCollectionView in XAML

-__QueryableCollectionViewSource__ is an abstraction of QueryableCollectionView that internally uses it.
+`QueryableCollectionViewSource` is an abstraction of QueryableCollectionView that internally uses it.
 It allows you to take advantage of QueryableCollectionView and its features in XAML.

-QueryableCollectionViewSource can be defined as a resource in XAML and allows you to provide it with a collection using its __Source__ property.
+QueryableCollectionViewSource can be defined as a resource in XAML and allows you to provide it with a collection using its `Source` property.
 If the Source is an object of type QueryableCollectionView, the QueryableCollectionViewSource sync its descriptors directly with it.
 If the Source is another collection type, it is wrapped into a QueryableCollectionView which is used by the view source internally.

-QueryableCollectionViewSource provides the same descriptor collections like QueryableCollectionView - __GroupDescriptors__, __SortDescriptors__ and __FilterDescriptors__.
-To access the underlying QueryableCollectionView object use the __View__ property of the view source.
+QueryableCollectionViewSource provides the same descriptor collections like QueryableCollectionView&mdash;`GroupDescriptors`, `SortDescriptors`, and `FilterDescriptors`.
+To access the underlying QueryableCollectionView object use the `View` property of the view source.

 The following example shows how to setup basic view model and use QueryableCollectionViewSource with RadGridView.

-#### __[C#] Example 10: Defining the view model__
+#### __[C#] Defining the view model__
 {{region consuming-data-queryablecollectionview-9}}
 	public class MainViewModel
     {